Cwantic/Documentation/Loads/index.md

 You can decide to save the last modifications or cancel it and return to the study screen.

-A floppy disk on the left side of the ribbon indicates the sate of the file on disk :
+A floppy disk on the left side of the ribbon indicates the state of the file on disk :

 ![Image](../Images/Design5.jpg) means that everything has been saved.